Unoqwy/verse.nvim/README.md

 If present, this plugin will use [fidget.nvim](https://github.com/j-hui/fidget.nvim) to display Build/Push progress.
 The integration is loaded only once the workflow server connects for the first time.

+## WSL Additional Information

+Make sure WSL uses [Mirrored mode networking](https://learn.microsoft.com/en-us/windows/wsl/networking#mirrored-mode-networking) for the plugin to connect to the Workflow Server running on the Windows host properly.